Harshita1303/Projects/IMDB Movie Analysis/README.md

  - Used Power BI’s robust charting and visualization tools to identify key trends influencing movie ratings.
 #### **Reporting:**
  - Created interactive dashboards in Power BI to present findings and share insights with stakeholders.
+ - Performed drill-through analysis to explore directors-specific insights.
 #### **Documentation:**
- - Documented the product for better understanding.
+ - •	Documented all the processes, insights, and recommendations for better understanding.

 ## 🔧 Tech Stack Used
 - **Excel:** Data cleaning, Pivot Tables, and basic statistical analysis.
 - **Power BI:** Advanced analytics, DAX calculations, and interactive dashboard creation.
+- **MS Word:** Documenting the project and insights.

 ## 📊 Business Problems Addressed
 - **Movie Genre Analysis:** Examined genre distribution and its impact on IMDB scores.